robbarry/robbarry-website/content/work/_index.md

+---
+title: My Work
+---
 I've been working in journalism since 2006.
-Here's some of my recent work.
+Here's a catalog of my work.